2020 Update – We still stand by these insurance tips for young women lawyers — but stay tuned for an update soon!

 Obviously, we’ve always had health insurance as well; it’s currently through my husband’s job.
 (And if we owned a car, we’d have car insurance as well.)
 The main thing that I wished I had done was to space out the different insurance payments a bit more — for some reason they are all due in the fourth quarter, and I always feel like money is flying out the window to State Farm.
 As a business owner I should probably investigate more insurance, but I haven’t quite gotten around to it yet; we also should probably buy disability insurance.

-Poking around the web, I found a few good articles on what insurance the experts say you should be getting:
+Poking around the web, I found a few good articles from experts with insurance tips for young women lawyers:

 - What Kind of Insurance Do You Need?
 [Daily Worth]